browserify/http-browserify/README.markdown

 Multipart streaming responses are buffered in all versions of Internet Explorer and are somewhat buffered in Opera.
-In all the other browsers you get a nice unbuffered stream of `"data"` events.
+In all the other browsers you get a nice unbuffered stream of `"data"` events when you send down a content-type of `multipart/octet-stream` or similar.

 protip
 ======